The Mount Vernon Invitational w NIETOC TOC BIDS and WORLDS

 Flex prep does not exist.
 “Open” crossfires don’t exist.
 As a whole, crossfire doesn’t matter that much but you still shouldn’t contradict yourself between cross and speech.

 I really enjoy a good framework debate and it’s something that I find is missing from a lot of modern LD rounds.
 One of the best parts of LD is getting to see how different philosophies engage with each other, and we’re gonna see that thru framing.
 I do my best to evaluate the framework debate at the very top and use it as my primary decision-making mechanism.
-Framing doesn't have to be done with a value/criterion if you'd rather run a K or Theory or something else, but you need to explain how you want me to interpret the round if you don't use a value/criterion.
+Framing doesn't have to be done with a value/criterion if you'd rather run a K or Theory or something else, but you need to five me a role of the ballot if you don't use a value/criterion.

 Please don’t spread philosophy or theory if you want me to flow it - I read and write it all the time and I still barely understand it, so I’m not going to understand what you’re saying if you’re going 500 words per minute.
 If you must spread your framework or K, send me the case or be prepared to explain it again next speech.